 Park Policies

-Departure
+Arrival and Departure

-Please note the “On Departure” check list in your kitchen (including cleaning requirements).
+– Please note the “On Departure” check list in your kitchen (including cleaning requirements).

-Please also note that unless otherwise arranged (under special circumstances) arriving and departing guests cannot be “visitors” by effectively arriving early and/or departing late from the property.
-If you have any questions please see us/call us at Reception.
+Please note that unless otherwise arranged (under special circumstances) arriving and departing guests cannot be “visitors” to effectively arrive early or depart late from the property.

 Safe Speed and Children

-e-Scooters, Bikes etc
+e-Scooters, Bikes, Motorbikes etc

-No riding after dark for safety reasons.
+– No riding of bikes or e-scooters after dark for obvious safety reasons.

-Longer and faster riding can be done on the public cycle/walkway to Busselton and Dunsborough that you will find at the service station at the entrance of the resort.
+– Longer and faster riding can be done on the public cycle/walkway to Busselton and Dunsborough that you will find at the service station at the entrance of the resort.

 Noise